g-insana/ffdb.py/extractor.md

                         same identifier when --duplicates is used.
 If unspecified, it will be adjusted automatically to number of threads.
+                        Use `-b 0` to disable block extraction

+  -c, --compressed_gzip
-                        Use `-b 0` to disable block extraction -c, --compressed      specify flatfile is gzipped; a .gzi GZINDEX file is required -g GZINDEX, --gzindex GZINDEX
+                        specify flatfile is gzipped; a .gzi GZINDEX file is required -C, --Compressed_bgzip
+                        specify flatfile is bgzipped; a .gzi GZINDEX file is required if flatfile is remote

+  -g GZINDEX, --gzindex GZINDEX
                         filename of the compressed index .gzi -r, --remote          specify flatfile is remote and treat FLATFILE as an URL